Oral Appliance Therapy to Stabilize Airway

 Improved Compliance

-Due to their ease of use and comfort, oral appliances often have higher compliance rates compared to CPAP machines.
+Due to their ease of use and comfort, oral appliances often have higher compliance rates than CPAP machines.
 Patients are more likely to use them consistently, which is critical for the success of any treatment for sleep-related breathing disorders.

 Portable and Convenient

 Oral appliances are small, lightweight, and easy to transport, making them an excellent option for travelers.
-Their portability ensures that patients do not miss out on therapy while away from home.
+Their portability ensures that patients get out of therapy while away from home.

 Minimal Maintenance